 Residential Structures: Among the residential structures, 34.20 percent are pucca houses, 40.33 percent are semi-pucca, 18.96 percent are kutcha houses and 5.67 percent are bamboo sheds.
 The average area of the residential structures assessed to be 469.80 Sq.
 Ft., irrespective of the type of residential structure.
-Majority of the residential structures are owned by the family of other categories (for whom the legality of ownership could not be verified as they could not produce proper records or documents in support of their claim) (48.1 percent) followed by squatters (39.4 percent) and encroachers (12.6 percent).
+Majority of the residential structures are owned by the family having legal ownership of the land (48.1 percent) followed by squatters (39.4 percent) and encroachers (12.6 percent).
+Squatters and encroachers together comprise 52.0 percent of the total residential structures.

 Residential Cum Business Structure: There are 78 residential cum business structures of which 44.9 percent are pucca whereas 47.4 percent are semi-pucca structures.
 Percentage of kutcha, bamboo shed and other structures are relatively less in the project locations.
 Average area of the residential cum business structures is about 452.42 Sq.
-Ft.
-Of the total, 19.2 percent are structures in the encroached area, 44.9 percent are of different squatters and 35.9 percent belongs to other categories.
+Ft.Of the total, 19.2 percent are structures in the encroached area, 44.9 percent are of different squatters and 35.9 percent are in the legally own land.

-Business Shop: The project area is having 694 business shops of which 53.6 percent are semi-pucca structures followed by 40.2 percent pucca, 3.3 percent bamboo and 2.2 percent are kutcha structures.
-About 11.4 percent shops are in encroached area (constructed by encroachers), 55.5 percent are by the squatters and 33.0 percent are of other categories.
+Business Shop: The project area is having 694 business shops of which 53.6 percent are semipucca structures followed by 40.2 percent pucca, 3.3 percent bamboo and 2.2 percent are kutcha structures.
+About 11.4 percent shops are in encroached area (constructed by encroachers), 55.5 percent are by the squatters and 33.0 percent are on own land.

-Other Structures: The project locations are also having other structures, such as sheds (169 temporary / permanent; around 3.0 percent encroachers are having such structures whereas 50.3 percent by squatters and 46.7 percent by other categories); BEDIs (13 Bedis of which 46.2 percent are of squatters and 53.8 percent by other categories); Boundary walls (61 boundaries of which 67.2 percent pucca, 29.5 percent semi-pucca, 9.8 percent are in the encroached land and 31.1 percent are of squatters and remaining 59.0 percent are in different other category); toilets (158 toilets of which 81.5 percent are semi-pucca and 15.9 percent pucca structures, 3.8 percent are in encroached area and 55.1 percent by the squatters while remaining 41.1 percent are by other categories) and Cattle sheds (328 cattle sheds of which 3.7 percent are pucca, 42.1 percent are semi-pucca, 27.4 percent are kutcha and remaining 26.8 percent are bamboo sheds.
-About 5.8 percent are in encroached land, 60.1 percent are under squatters and remaining 34.1 percent are of other categories)
+Other Structures: The project locations are also having other structures, such as sheds (169 temporary / permanent; around 3.0 percent encroachers are having such structures whereas 50.3 percent by squatters and 46.7 percent by land owners); BEDIs (13 Bedis of which 46.2 percent are of squatters and 53.8 percent by legal owner of the land); Boundary walls (61 boundaries of which 67.2 percentpucca, 29.5 percentsemi-pucca, 9.8 percent are in the encroached land and 31.1 percent are of squatters and remaining 59.0 percent are in own lands of people); toilets (158 toilets of which 81.5 percent are semi-pucca and 15.9 percentpucca structures, 3.8 percent are in encroached area and 55.1 percent by the squatters while remaining 41.1 percent are legally owned land) and Cattle sheds (328 cattle sheds of which 3.7 percent are pucca, 42.1 percent are semipucca, 27.4 percent are kutcha and remaining 26.8 percent are bamboo sheds.
+About 5.8 percent are in encroached land, 60.1 percent are under squatters and remaining 34.1 percent are of land owners)

 Potential Impact: The project will have long term positive impact on socio-economic condition of the people in the command after its completion along with environmental benefits.
 But short term and reversable adverse impact is anticipated on encroachers / squatters and the structures that are already constructed or under construction.
 The project would have such adverse impact, mainly of temporary nature, on certain categories of people, mostly encroachers and squatters, and also on some utility structure and community assets due to construction activities.
-The project "Component C" which is basically designed for flood management through embankment strengthening and flood wall construction will give rise resettlement / relocation.
+The project Component C which is basically designed for flood management through embankment strengthening and flood wall construction will give rise resettlement / relocation.
 The zone of impact of such activities will be limited to the area proposed for embankment strengthening and flood wall construction in two project districts, i.e., Hooghly and Howrah.